smislam/molama-on-aws-ecs/README.md

 # Run Molama on AWS ECS

 Ever heard of [Molama](https://hub.docker.com/r/smislam/molama)?
-I created that Docker image to make it simpler to run Ollama with an embeded Model.
+I created that Docker image to make it simpler to run Ollama with an embedded Model.

 In this example we demonstrate deployment of Molama on AWS ECS.
-This Molama image includes the Llama3 LLM model embeded within [Ollama](https://ollama.com/).
+This Molama image includes the Llama3 LLM model embedded within [Ollama](https://ollama.com/).

 In addition to Molama, we also use [Open-WebUI](https://openwebui.com) application for model visualization.
 The Open-WebUi application is exposed using AWS ALB.
 These containers are deployed as a Side Car.